plediii/route53-controller/README.md

 ## IAM policies

-Whether the resource record set update is performed at the command line or by a lambda process, we require appropriate IAM permissions to describe the EC2 instances and update the record sets.
+When updating record sets either in CLI mode, or in AWS Lambda, AWS requires appropriate IAM permissions to both describe the EC2 instances, and modify the record sets.

-The script `./bin/create-policy.js` can create the necessary policy.
+The script `./bin/create-policy.js` can be used to create the necessary policy.
 It requires at least a local copy of the `resource.json` file, where it will prefer to read the HostedZone attribute.
-Or, if a local copy is not available, an `s3location.json` file to describe where to fetch the `resource.json`.
+Or, if a local copy is not available, an `s3location.json` file to describe where to fetch the `resource.json` (more information below).

-Alternatively, it can create a policy which may be attached to roles or users by including the `--createPolicy` option:
+Alternatively, `./bin/create-policy.js` can create a policy which may be *attached* to roles or users by including the `--createPolicy`
+option:

 ```
 $ node bin/create-policy.js --resource resource.json --createPolicy route53-controller
 ```

-`./bin/create-policy.js` may also attach the policy inline to an existing user or role by providing the `--userPolicy` or `--rolePolicy` respectively.
+`./bin/create-policy.js` may also attach the policy inline for an existing user or role by providing the `--userPolicy` or `--rolePolicy` respectively.